1986

 recognize it as debauchery."[31]

-This is the typical lifestyle of almost any band on the world.
-Reading
+This is the typical lifestyle of almost any band in the world.
+Reading thousands

-thousands of interviews with different musicians I found exactly this description
+of interviews with different musicians I found exactly this description a hundred

-hundreds of time.
-One musician describes it in an interview with
+times.
+One musician described it in an interview with depechemodebiographie.de

-But before you realise the shadow sides of this lifestyle you of course enjoy
+But before you become aware of the shadowy side to this lifestyle you of course

-it - and at that stage of their career DM definitely enjoyed it ...
+enjoy it - and at that stage of their career DM definitely enjoyed it.

-played a last small leg with seven gigs - mainly in Italy.
+played a last small leg, comprising 7 gigs - mainly in Italy.

 the weather helps, but it's chaos!
 The actual country's in total chaos!"